How Mentally Strong People Find Inner Peace

 Source: Article in Psychology Today from Amy Morin, 2018

-They also make self-improvement a priority, because they know there’s always room for improvement.
-And they give up these 10 things that could destroy their inner peace.
+They also prioritise self-improvement because they know there’s always room for improvement.
+And they give up these ten things that could destroy their inner peace.

 1. Engaging with toxic people

-The people you surround yourself with affect the way you think, feel, and behave.
+The people you surround yourself with affect how you think, feel, and behave.
 Engaging with people who lie, gossip, bully or cheat takes a toll on your well-being.

 Mentally strong people don’t waste their energy trying to change toxic people.
 They establish healthy emotional and physical boundaries.